Tom Brady Talks His Friendship With Donald Trump

 — CNN (@CNN) January 24, 2017

-When asked to confirm the phone call, Brady said: “I have called him, yes, in the past.
+When asked to confirm the phone call, Brady said, “I have called him, yes, in the past.
 Sometimes he calls me.
 Sometimes I call.
 But, again, that’s been someone I’ve known.
 I always try to keep it in context because for 16 years you know someone before maybe he was in the position that he was in.
 He’s been very supportive of me for a long time.
 It’s just a friendship.
 I have a lot of friends.
 I call a lot of people.”

-As for where Tom Brady stands with Donald Trump, and their on-going communication, he says he just wants everything to remain positive, which is hard with all the negativity surrounding the new president.
+As for where Tom Brady stands with Donald Trump and their on-going communication, he says he just wants everything to remain positive, which is hard with all the negativity surrounding the new president.

 13.7.
 That’s the percentage of Super Bowls in which Tom Brady has played. https://t.co/dbtTBsqSRs